-UTEK 2023
+UTEK 2025

 UNIVERSITY OF TORONTO ENGINEERING KOMPETITIONS

-Fall 2023 • UOFT ST.GEORGE CAMPUS
+January 18-19 • UOFT ST.GEORGE CAMPUS

 What is UTEK?

 UTEK is U of T's flagship engineering competition, held annually over a weekend in November!
 The competitions challenge a wide variety of skills both technical and communicative while giving students the opportunity to network with academia and industry professionals.
 Competition winners are given the opportunity to compete at the provincial level at the Ontario Engineering Competition (OEC), and potentially at the national level at the Canadian Engineering Competition (CEC).
 As a competitor, you can choose to tackle 1 of 8 categories by signing up on your own or in a team!
-Beyond a competition, UTEK 2023 will also have opportunities for you to interact with industry professionals and companies related to your competition through networking events!
+Beyond a competition, UTEK 2025 will also have opportunities for you to interact with industry professionals and companies related to your competition through networking events!

 Learn More